CrankOne/lamia/README.md

 were designed to simplify the scheduling and their focus lies on the conditioning of the workflow dependencies rather then configuration of each particulat job.
-At the same time systems like [PanDA](pandawms.org) and [Pegasus](https://pegasus.isi.edu/) appears to be a way overencumbered and too complicated for fast prototyping purposes.
+At the same time systems like [PanDA](pandawms.org) and [Pegasus WMS](https://pegasus.isi.edu/) appears to be a way overencumbered and too complicated for fast prototyping purposes.

 The Lamia focuses more on the creation of _supporting environment_ for the individual batch jobs and tasks with well-known and rigid workflows: